avivgabay3/a_new_hope/README.md

 2. Confirm you have the dynamic `mainApp.py` by opening the file and looking for the top-of-file note describing it as a "Fully self-contained" copy-ready version.

 ## Building the EXE
-Use the included PyInstaller spec to build a portable executable:
+Use the included PyInstaller spec to build a portable executable.
+UPX compression is disabled in the spec to avoid Pillow extraction errors (e.g., `Failed to extract PIL_imaging...`):
 ```bash
 python -m PyInstaller mainApp.spec
 ```